 Alighiero Boetti

-Alighiero Fabrizio Boetti was born on December 16, 1940 in Turin.
-He is the second son of Corrado Boetti, a lawyer, and Adalgisa Marchisio, a violinist.
-After leaving his studies in Business Administration in 1955, he approached art as a self-taught artist.
-His early influences were the artistic and cultural life of the Piedmontese capital, American Abstract Expressionism, Lucio Fontana’s Spatialism, and the work of artists such as Henri Michaux and Giacomo Balla.
-After marrying critic Annemarie Sauzeau, he moved to Paris between 1963 and 1964.
-During this period, he was captivated by the works of Nicolas de Stael, Jean Dubuffet, and André Malraux.
+Alighiero Fabrizio Boetti (Turin, 1940 – Rome, 1994) was born to Corrado Boetti, a lawyer, and Adalgisa Marchisio, a violinist.
+After abandoning his Business Administration studies in 1955, he began exploring art as a self-taught artist.
+He was influenced by the rich cultural life of Turin, American Abstract Expressionism, Lucio Fontana’s Spatialism, and the work of artists such as Henri Michaux and Giacomo Balla.

 Selected bibliography